meister03/discord-hybrid-sharding/README.md

  	shards: Cluster.data.SHARD_LIST,        //  A Array of Shard list, which will get spawned
 	shardCount: Cluster.data.TOTAL_SHARDS, // The Number of Total Shards });
-client.cluster = new Cluster.Client(client); //Init the CLient & So we can also access broadcastEval... client.login("Your_Token");
+const usev13 = true; //When you do not use v13, turn this value to false client.cluster = new Cluster.Client(client, usev13); //Init the CLient & So we can also access broadcastEval... client.login("Your_Token");
 ```